prostonadobobb/clothShop/README.md

-This is a simple landing page.
+This is a starting landing page for cloth shop.
 Use html, CSS/SCSS, JS, BEM;

 Follow to link: